rizkiprnomo/CAN_bus_logger_transtrack/ARCHITECTURE.md

-# Architecture Documentation: High-Performance CAN Bus Logger
+# Architecture Documentation: CAN Bus Logger

 This document outlines the software architecture designed for the CAN Bus Logger system using ESP-IDF.
 The architecture ensures reliable data logging to local storage (SD Card) without degrading the real-time performance of data reception from the CAN Bus network.